tristanbettany/WaysOfWorking/README.md

 The purpose of this is purley because following publicly produced standards are a great idea on paper but in practise they either dont work in their entirity or they dont cover anything other than code syntax.

-Some ideas here may have the potential to be based soley on the personal opinion of the author and would not correctly reflect the opinions of
-Precision Proco Group.
-If you think that is the case please choose to ignore it.
+Some ideas here may have the potential to be based soley on the personal opinion of the author, If you think that is the case please choose to ignore it.
 Take from these ideas what you believe would work for you or your organisation.

 Although some of the rules below may be also fully or partially covered by standards in PHP-FIG, it is important to re-iterate and explain some things as the importance of some of these rules can often be overlooked, and the rule